dmx-systems/dmx-documentation/docs/installation.rst

     In case you've (accidentally) closed the DMX Webclient window/tab (while the DMX Server is still running): proceed with :ref:`open-webclient`.

-    In case you've changed DMX's config and want to restart the server: :ref:`stop the server <stop-server>` first, and start it again.
+    In case you've changed DMX's config and want restart the server: :ref:`stop the server <stop-server>` first, and start it again.

 To start the DMX Server, open the DMX Folder and run the starter script suitable for your platform: